japhethnamukuru/alx-low_level_programming/0x0A-argc_argv/README.md

 `argv`

 **argv** stands for `argument vector`.
 A `vector` is a 1D array, thus `argv` is a 1D array of `strings`, each of which is an `argument` passed to the program.

+[0-whatsmyname](0-whatsmyname.c) returns the name of the program as the first argument to the program.